-CUSP Dining & Drinks boasts a top floor location inside Hotel La Jolla and one of the best panoramic views of San Diego.
-Go for coastal cuisine with locally-sourced ingredients inspired by Executive Chef Ingrid Funes’ family recipes.
+CUSP Dining & Drinks boasts a top-floor location inside Hotel La Jolla and one of the best panoramic views of San Diego.
+Go for colorful coastal cuisine with locally-sourced ingredients inspired by Executive Chef Ingrid Funes’ family recipes.
 They’re open for breakfast and offer happy hour at the bar (go early as happy hour is popular — especially Wednesdays when pours of Veuve Clicquot are discounted).

 Address: 7955 La Jolla Shores Dr, La Jolla, CA 92037

 What to order: The pastries here are one-of-a-kind, particularly the Matcha Cinnamon Bun and Lavender Loaf.
-They also have plenty of vegan and vegetarian options, like their artisan toasts and bowls (top recommendations are the Vegan Protein Bowl and the Coconut Yogurt toast).
+They also have plenty of vegan and vegetarian options, like their artisan toasts and bowls (top recommendations are the Parakeet Bowl and the Avocado toast with optional add-ons).